johnp2003/react-little-lemon-web/README.md

-# Little Lemon Booking Website
+# Little Lemon Booking Website (REACT)

 ## Project Description
-This project was created during Meta's Coursera Front-End Development course.
-This website was the culmuniation of the Front-End Development Track.

-This website showcased implementing a booking application on the Little Lemon Website.
-This was created with React Components to show an understanding of utilizing React for creating the website.
-This also features utilzing API calls.
+During my journey in Meta's Coursera Front-End Development course, I had the opportunity to create a website that truly showcases my progress in the program.
+This website features a booking application integrated into the Little Lemon Website, which I built using React components to create the site and making API calls.

-Please note: the only functionality working on this website besides the design is the Reserve a Table function.
+Please note: the only functionality working on this website besides the design is the "Reserve a Table" function.

 ## Screenshots
-Here are some screeenshots of the application showcasing the Booking functionality.
+Here are some screeenshots of the application.

 ![little lemon website table booking](/src/images/github-cover.png)